 This is the journey of the hero, the heroine, of everyone present in all fairy tales.
-Although now more recently they have been reserved for children, they contain so much wisdom for all ages, and stages of life.
-The 20th century mystic Manly P Hall wrote that “man thoughtlessly destroys not only the dreams of others, but makes his own world a nightmare peopled with hobgoblins of selfishness and egotism.
+Although now, more recently, they have been reserved for children, they contain so much wisdom for all ages, and stages of life.
+The twentieth century mystic, Manly P Hall, wrote that: “man thoughtlessly destroys not only the dreams of others, but makes his own world a nightmare peopled with hobgoblins of selfishness and egotism.
 The fairies of childhood are always benevolent, kindly, helpful, serving the poor in distress, righting wrongs, and doing many beautiful things; while the realities of later life are generally malevolent and productive of all the mysteries that the fairies of childhood sought to heal…”

 There is always more than one way to look at things, and always more insight that can be gleaned from old stories.
 When we are on the cusp of adulthood we often think that the child needs to go.
-That we must cast off our ‘childish ways,’ but the thing to remember is that there is a massive difference between childish and childlike.
+That we must cast off our “childish ways,” but the thing to remember is that there is a massive difference between childish and childlike.
 The child is a symbol of hope, and a source of wonder that needs to be nurtured and integrated into our adult-selves.
 If we fail to do this we can feel disillusioned and lost in the world.
 Always yearning for paradise.

 We may also yearn for paradise if we feel we do not belong.
-This feeling would not make any sense to traditional peoples, and those who have taken psychedelics.
+This feeling would not make any sense to traditional peoples, and those who have taken psychedelic drugs.
 For the common report is a feeling of interconnectedness, and a sense of being an integral part of the wider world.
 Experiences like this can make us feel uncomfortable.
-Maybe we don’t understand.
-Or maybe we too long to feel that connection, but would rather not admit it?
+Maybe, we don”t understand.
+Or, maybe, we too long to feel that connection, but would rather not admit it?

 We have already touched on the idea of an interconnected world.
-Today we may look at it in environmental terms.
-From our existence which is dependent on healthy oceans.
-To our ancestors, however, specifically in Hindu mythology, this interrelated world was depicted as the net of the high god Indra.
-Who, it is said, “once made a net to enclose the world, and at each knot or intersection he fastened, a little bell…Nothing could move, not a man, not the wind, not a thought in the mind, without setting one bell ringing; and that one bell would set all the others going.”
+Today, we may look at it in environmental terms, from our existence, which is dependent on healthy oceans.
+To our ancestors, however, specifically in Hindu mythology, this interrelated world was depicted as the net of the high god Indra who, it is said, “once made a net to enclose the world and, at each knot or intersection, he fastened a little bell…Nothing could move, not a man, not the wind, not a thought in the mind, without setting one bell ringing; and that one bell would set all the others going.”

 I believe that the recognition of this truth, in whatever form most resonates with you, is key.
 We are living in a world where, as Leonard Cohen observed, “you are locked into your suffering and your pleasures are the seal.”
-We have to break out of the cycles of self-destruction if we wish to find contentment.
+We have to break out of the cycles of self-destruction, if we wish to find contentment.
 We have to dig in and find our role in life, in this world.
 Without this, we risk feeling in exile from life.
-Our anxieties manifest and we cut ourselves off, or cut ourselves before anyone else has the chance to.
-The thing is though that everyone is preoccupied with their own “flaws,” that they probably won’t notice or understand your own hang ups.
+Our anxieties manifest and we cut ourselves off, or cut ourselves, before anyone else has the chance to.
+The thing is, though, that everyone is so preoccupied with their own “flaws,” that they probably won”t notice or understand your hang ups.

-In the western world we are starved of real nutrition.
-This is the age of loneliness and fear because truth and authenticity are lacking.
-We keep consuming, looking for sustenance in fake foods and ending relationships because we are scared.
+In the western world, we are starved of real nutrition.
+This is the age of loneliness and fear, because truth and authenticity are lacking.
+We keep consuming, looking for sustenance in fake foods, and ending relationships because we are scared.